DavidMacDonald11/Sea-Programming-Language-LEGACY/README.md

 - I also plan on making Sea usable on other operating systems besides Unix-based ones.

 # Set-up Instructions
 First thing's first, download the latest version from this [GitHub page](https://github.com/DavidMacDonald11/Sea-Programming-Language) and place it somewhere reasonable on your system.
+I recommend using `git clone` to be allow for convenient updating.

 It is possible to run Sea from inside of this folder without doing anything else.
 However, it'll be more convenient to perform the following steps:
 1. [Create an alias](https://www.cyberciti.biz/faq/create-permanent-bash-alias-linux-unix/) for the ./sea.bash command as the following (note that this will override any preexisting `sea` command):